Simple online tools for developers, networking, text and conversions.

 How to use these examples

-1. Paste the escaped text into the input box.
+1. Paste escaped JSON string content into the input box

 Common mistakes in sample input

-The user pastes a full JSON document instead of one escaped string.
+Pasting a full JSON object instead of one escaped string value

 Next steps